 Video Making healthy foods fun

-The dad in this video finds that turning food into something ‘precious’ can make healthy eating fun.
-Watch how these children love eating broccoli after Dad says, ‘It’s only for grown-ups!’
+The father in this video finds that turning food into something ‘precious’ can make healthy eating fun.
+Watch how these children love eating broccoli after Dad says, ‘It’s only for grown-ups!’.

 2. Keep trying with vegetables